Skip to content

 Highlights

-Established in 1752, St George’s, University of London is the UK’s specialist health university that shares a campus with St George’s University Hospitals NHS Foundation Trust, a major south London teaching hospital.
+Established in 1752, St George’s, University of London is the UK’s specialist health university that shares a campus with St George’s University Hospitals NHS Foundation Trust.

-• Join one of the few Biomedical Science MSci course providers to offer a full academic year final research project, allowing you to obtain greater practical and research skills.
+• Our Biomedical Science MSci course offers a full academic year final research project, allowing you to obtain greater practical and research skills.
 This will enhance your eligibility for subsequent PhD study or research posts.

 • Have access to specialist expertise in laboratory, epidemiological and clinical research which is available within both the University and St George’s Hospital.